cityofcapetown/ds_code_challenge/README.md

 ### 1. Data Extraction (if applying for Data Engineering Positions)
 We have made two resources available remotely:
-* A GeoJSON file that contains the level 8, 9 and 10 resolution hexagons for the City of Cape Town at [this location](insert readonly object url).
+* A GeoJSON file that contains the level 8, 9 and 10 resolution hexagons for the City of Cape Town at [this location](https://cct-ds-code-challenge-input-data.s3.af-south-1.amazonaws.com/city-hex-polygons-8-10.geojson) (bucket name is `cct-ds-code-challenge-input-data`, object name is `city-hex-polygons-8-10.geojson`, region is `af-south-1`).
-* An AWS S3 writeonly bucket at [this location](Insert here).
+* An AWS S3 writeonly bucket at [this location](https://cct-ds-code-challenge-output-data.s3.af-south-1.amazonaws.com/) (bucket name is `cct-ds-code-challenge-output-data`).

 Using [AWS S3 SELECT](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-glacier-select-sql-reference-select.html) syntax to read in H3 resolution 8 data from this file.
 Use the `city-hex-polygons-8.geojson` file to validate your work.